Best Compass for Hiking: 2023 Update

 • Authentic Heritage: Founded in 1936, Suunto brings over 80 years of high quality…

-The Suunto A-10 is a very basic compass which has a very straightforward design.
-The base plate has straight edges with the typical rulers in metric and standard scales for map reading.
-The rotating bezel is measured in 2-degree increments.
+If you are looking for something as basic as it gets, the Suunto A-10 is a straightforward compass with a simple design.
+Its base plate features straight edges with standard rulers for map reading, and the rotating bezel is measured in 2-degree increments.

 The biggest drawback of this model is the inability to adjust the declination, thereby requiring the user to mentally include this in every bearing they take.
 Additionally, the lack of a sighting mirror renders the accuracy a little diminished.